nilsmango/project7III/content/tap/manual/_index.md

 For the most reliable connection, use a wired setup whenever possible.
 If you are never using MIDI over WiFi, you can disable <code>MIDI over WiFi</code> in Tap's settings.

+For a one-to-one wireless connection, try Bluetooth MIDI before Network MIDI.
+Bluetooth connects directly without a WiFi router or Network MIDI session, and it can be more consistent than a busy WiFi network.
+The <a href="https://midi.org/about-midi-part-2midi-cables-connectors" target="_blank">MIDI Association notes</a> that Bluetooth MIDI is often less likely than WiFi to encounter interference from other devices.
+Wireless performance still depends on the computer, distance, and interference; use a cable for the most reliable connection, especially with dense MIDI feedback in complex Live Sets.

 #### 2.2.1 macOS: Over USB-C
 <ol>
 <li>Connect your iPhone or iPad to your Mac using a USB-C cable.</li>